rantsandruse/pytorch_lstm_01intro/README.md

 ### 4. Why should we choose cross entropy loss function over the others, e.g. MSE loss, hinge loss, etc?
-   **The short answer**: You can be derive it via MLE([maximum likeihood estimation](https://ocw.mit.edu/courses/mathematics/18-05-introduction-to-probability-and-statistics-spring-2014/readings/MIT18_05S14_Reading10b.pdf)), or think of it in terms of KL divergence([Kullback-Leibler divergence](https://nowak.ece.wisc.edu/ece830/ece830_spring15_lecture7.pdf)).
+   **The short answer**: You can derive it via MLE([maximum likeihood estimation](https://ocw.mit.edu/courses/mathematics/18-05-introduction-to-probability-and-statistics-spring-2014/readings/MIT18_05S14_Reading10b.pdf)), or think of it in terms of KL divergence([Kullback-Leibler divergence](https://nowak.ece.wisc.edu/ece830/ece830_spring15_lecture7.pdf)).

    If you ignore the complexity of the LSTM layer for a second, you are left with just the linear layer.
 Then it becomes obvious that this is essentially a *multiclass logistic regression* problem, where we aim to find a tag probability between
    0 and 1 for each of the words.
 Cross entropy loss is well established for logistic regression models.
-You can either derive it via MLE ([maximum likeihood estimation](https://ocw.mit.edu/courses/mathematics/18-05-introduction-to-probability-and-statistics-spring-2014/readings/MIT18_05S14_Reading10b.pdf)), by maximizing the joint predicted likelihood function.
+You can either derive it via MLE ([maximum likelihood estimation](https://ocw.mit.edu/courses/mathematics/18-05-introduction-to-probability-and-statistics-spring-2014/readings/MIT18_05S14_Reading10b.pdf)), by maximizing the joint predicted likelihood function.
 Alternatively, you can think of it as minimizing the [KL divergence](https://nowak.ece.wisc.edu/ece830/ece830_spring15_lecture7.pdf), which measures the difference between the predicted probability distribution and the actual probability distribution.
 The connections of cross entropy loss to both MLE and KL divergence is well illustrated in [this blog post by Lei Mao](https://leimao.github.io/blog/Cross-Entropy-KL-Divergence-MLE/) .